fumikito/gianism/README.md

 Contributors: Takahashi_Fumiki, hametuha
 Tags: facebook,twitter,google,account,oauth,community,social,sns
-Tested up to: 6.1
+Tested up to: 6.2
 Stable Tag: 5.0.0
 Requires at least: 5.6
 Requires PHP: 7.2
 License: GPL 2.0 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Connect user accounts with major web services like Facebook, twitter, etc. Stand on the shoulders of giants!
+Connect user accounts with significant web services like Facebook, Twitter, etc. Stand on the shoulders of giants!

 ##  Description

-This plugin enables users to login/register with major Web service accounts.
+This plugin enables users to log in/register with major Web service accounts.
 Below are supported services.

 If your site needs a user's login action, **signing up is the most difficult step**.
 With this plugin, users can sign up without inputting their email or password.